2023-2024 Programs for Author Visits:

 Batty Science (all ages)

 Discover the mysterious and fascinating world of bats—the only furred creatures (mammals) that fly.
 Find out about the world’s more than a thousand bat species, and which kinds live around here.
 Learn how their bodies are built for flight, what bats eat, and how they get around in the dark.
 Students will uncover and debunk common myths about these misunderstood mammals.
-They’ll also meet some of the bat conservationists profiled in The Bat Scientists who are working to change minds and help bats survive.
+They’ll also meet some of the bat conservationists profiled in who are working to change minds and help bats survive.